rc1dgp/guessing-game/README.md

 <h1>JavaScript Number Guessing Game Project</h1>

--Want to check out the game in action <a href="https://predict-the-number.netlify.app/">Click here</a>
+-Want to check out the game in action? <a href="https://predict-the-number.netlify.app/">Click here</a>
 <h2>Project Objective</h2>
 This JavaScript number guessing game project's main goal is to code a game where the user must guess a randomly generated number from 1 to 20.
 Depending on the number input, the user receives different messages until they guess the secret number.